evanshunt/derekstrap/README.md

 #### JS usage

 The breakpoints module needs to be imported and initialized with a breakpoint list in order to work.
 Making use of the CSS export mentioned above you can initialize the JS module with the breakpoints found in your SCSS.
-This should be done in your project code rather than within the module in order for any project overrides to be inherited in the JS.
+This needs to be done in your project code rather than within the module in order for any project overrides to be inherited in the JS.

 ##### Initilization